Transitioning from a toddler bed to a regular-sized bed is a big deal for both the parents and the child.

 It may sound silly, but your child will be sleeping in a bigger area and higher off the ground.
 It will feel different, and they will move around more and sleep differently at first.

-Parents must be prepared for a few sleepless nights as their child becomes adjusted to the new and larger bed.
+Prepare yourself for a few sleepless nights as your child becomes adjusted to the new and larger bed.

 This is why so many people find it hard to sleep in hotel beds because they are different heights than their normal bed.